faustow/respp/README.md

 # respp
-Real Estate Sale Price Prediction
+A Django app for Real Estate Sale Price Prediction